Uberi/University-Notes/GENE123/GENE123.md

 ;wip: diagram

 When we use the test source, $R_{th}$ is the voltage of the test source over the current through the test source.
+The open circuit voltage can still be found using nodal analysis, but is simply 0V.

 # 9/6/14

 So the three methods are:

 1. If all sources are independent, remove the effects of the sources and calculate the Thevenin resistance.
 Then use nodal analysis to get the open circuit voltage.
 2. If there are dependent sources but no independent sources, add a test source to help with finding the Thevenin resistance.
-Then use nodal analysis to get the open circuit voltage.
+Then the Thevenin voltage is 0V.
 3. Otherwise, use nodal analysis to get the open circuit voltage and short circuit voltage, and use this to calculate the Thevenin resistance.

 The Thevenin equivalent is relative to two terminals (often called A and B) in section of a circuit.
 We are trying to find a circuit we can replace that entire section of circuit between A and B with that acts exactly the same.